 - Put nuts on a baking sheet and put them in the hot oven for 5-10 minutes or until they become fragrant.
 I keep my nuts in the freezer so they take longer to toast up so if yours are at room temperature it will take less time.
 Like maybe 2-3 minutes.
 I do this because it gives the nuts a much stronger flavor.

-- After the nuts are out of the oven chop them or crush them with a kitchen mallet (I used a mallet because it’s fun to smash things).
+- After the nuts are out of the oven chop them or crush them with a kitchen mallet (I used a mallet because it’s fun to smash things) or you can chop them with a knife.
 Then put them in a bowl with the chocolate chips and set aside.
 If you are using chopped nuts you can skip this part.
 Yay!

 - Sift flour, salt, baking powder, soda, nutmeg and cinnamon together in a bowl.
 Set aside.